 It’s often possible to tell if your brake discs are worn just by taking a look at them.
 What do bad rotors look like?
 That depends on the type of wear the parts have experienced.

 Worn brake rotors often have distinctive score marks or grooves, which develop from the repeated pressure of the brake pads over time.
 Deeply grooved rotors usually require replacement, as do rotors that have become too thin.

 Less damaged rotors can often be machined, creating a fresh surface for the brake pads to grip without reducing them to an unsafe thickness.
 Machined brake discs improve the performance and longevity of your vehicle’s brakes, making them a good investment.

 Let Us Help

 At Highline Car Care, we don’t cut corners when it comes to brake repair.
 From the brake pads and calipers to the pins and rotors, we maintain all of the important components during a standard brake service.
 If you suspect your brake rotors need attention, contact us today!
-A brake job in Mesa, AZ is just one phone call away.
+A quality brake job in Gilbert, AZ is just one phone call away.